JereKuusela/valheim-dev/publish/README.md

 # Changelog

+- v1.11:
+	- Fixes incompatibility with some stamina related mods.

 - v1.10:
 	- Adds a new setting `command_delay` to add delay when multiple commands are executed.
 	- Renames the file from DEV.dll to ServerDevcommands.dll.